P-Mamba: Marrying Perona Malik Diffusion with Mamba for Efficient Pediatric Echocardiographic Left Ventricular Segmentation: Introduction

-Nevertheless, current approaches easily mistake some background noise areas for the target area and also are not efficient enough, as shown in Fig.~\ref{challenge_efficiency}.
-To address the challenges, we proposed an innovative architecture for pediatric echocardiographic LV segmentation named P-Mamba.
-This model can eliminate noise while preserving the local target boundary details to achieve the best performance.
+On the other hand, echocardiography often encounters challenges, including significant speckle noise, limiting its imaging technique.
+As shown in Fig.~\ref{fig:noise}, current approaches easily mistake some background noise areas for the target area.
+To suppress background noise while maintaining target structural features, we draw inspiration from Perona–Malik Diffusion (PMD) \cite{ref_perona1990}, initially in de-noising tasks to achieve this goal.
+Therefore, we tailor P-Mamba for more efficient and accurate pediatric echocardiographic LV segmentation.
+This model can eliminate noise while preserving the local target boundary details for the best performance.
 At the same time, our model demonstrates superior efficiency.

-Our P-Mamba draws inspiration from the selective structured state space model Mamba \cite{ref_gu2023} and Perona–Malik Diffusion (PMD) \cite{ref_perona1990}.
-Mamba is a contemporary state space model that can better capture long-range dependencies than transformers.
-It is also a hardware-aware model with linear complexity to guarantee the high efficiency of the training and inference processes.
-On the other hand, PMD is an image-processing technique that reduces noise without preserving edge details.

 Our main contributions are as follows: